toomasv/diager/README.md

 To change line:
 - drag on segments or points (intermediate or endpoints)

-Moving of shape covering the control-point(s) of another shape moves the control-point(s) of that shape too
+Moving of shape covering the control-point(s) of another shape moves the control-point(s) of that shape too.
+However, holding down shift moves the selected shape alone.